korlibs-archive/docs-old.korge.org/korma/index.md

 Korma provides a `Bezier` object with several methods to compute in a bezier curve (quadratic and cubic) their points, their length or their bounds.

+## Path Finding

+Usually in games you might want to find the shortest path between two points.

 ### AStar (A*)

 Korma includes an AStar implementation to find paths in bidimensional grids.